-The City of Hamilton and community partners are working to develop a Community Safety and Well-Being (CSWB) Plan.
+The City of Hamilton and community partners have developed a Community Safety and Well-Being (CSWB) Plan for Hamilton.

 Under the Province's Safer Ontario Act, 2018 municipalities are required to develop a Community Safety & Well-being Plan using the provincial government’s Community Safety and Well-Being Framework.